MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 1. Using **Administrative Tools** > **Services**, start the **Azure Information Protection Scanner** service.

 2. Wait for the scanner to complete its cycle.
 When the scanner has crawled through all the files in the data stores that you specified, the service stops.
 You can use the Windows **Application** event log, **Azure Information Protection Scanner**, to confirm when the service is stopped.
+Look for the informational event ID **911**.

 3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports and that have a .csv file format.
 With the default configuration of the scanner, only files that meet the conditions for automatic classification are included in these reports.